canonical/mlflow-operator/docs/how-to/restore.rst

 Next Steps
 ----------

-* Want to create a backup of MLFlow's data?
+* Want to create a backup of MLflow's data?
 See :ref:`backup`